PetMetz/mstack/README.md

 # mstack
 Not fit for public consumption.
 Currently refactoring.
 Please disregard.

+I suspect the best option for these tools is for the DIFFaX subprocess to be rewritten as a CMI-compatible Calculator, which could leverage a number of existing optimizations in the diffpy srfit package.
+I.e. the pattern doesn't need to be reevaluated if only a scale factor is modified.

+Likewise, the real space stacking tools should become a fit contribution constructor that manages pointers / proxies for hierarchically constrained variables.

+The current version is recently futurized for py3.7 compatibility, which is quite useful as subprocess now has builtin timeout for spawned processes, and DIFFaX will hang if fed inappropriate input.

+P.S.
+This was the project in which I learned to code in Python.
+If my code looks like a catastrophe, that's because it is ;)

 # mstack

 Stacking disorder tools for Python extending the [DiffPy-CMI](http://www.DiffPy.org/products/diffpycmi)